maquadir/LandmarkRemark/README.md

 # LandmarkRemark Android App
 A simple android mobile application that allows users to save location based notes on a map.
 These notes can be displayed on the map where they were saved and viewed by the user that created the note as well as other users of the application.

-# App Design & Architecture
+# Application Design & Architecture
 The native Android application is written in Kotlin using Android studio using no third-party (non-Google) libraries.Google Firebase cloustore has been used as the backend-as-a-service provider.

 The app follows the MVVM architecture with the following concepts utilized in the application